3 Best Landmarks in Bathurst NSW

 Since 1845

 Miss Traill's House is a heritage bungalow built in the Victorian era.
 The house was left to the National Trust in 1976, and its collection features pieces that once belonged to some of the original settlers of the district.
-Miss Traill's House's family has been active in breeding racehorses for over 52 years, and her garden contains a paddock of horses.
 The garden also includes an herb garden, shrubs, and flowers, set in a well-established cooler climate.
 You can enjoy a pleasant walk through the heritage garden and its relaxing atmosphere.
 Enjoy the peaceful ambience of the house, take a journey through Bathurst’s history, and stroll through the heritage gardens, perfect for picnics.
 Tickets can be purchased at the door or booked in advance.
 Please note that booking fees apply.
 Children under 5 years receive free admission.

 Reviews | Play Video | Write a Review